CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 #### pgdb-pipeline.txt
 This is the top-level config file for the pipeline.
 It contains configuration options that are not specific to any one species/database.
 You can use it to change the name or location of any of the pipeline project subdirectories, or to change the location of software used by the pipeline such as E2P2 or BLAST, or of data like the reference protein sequence dataset (RPSD) used by E2P2.

 The file is a text file, formatted as variable = value, with one such assignment per line.
-When a variable accepts multiple values (for example proj-pgdb-table to set the name of the PGDB table(s) that give info for each species you want to run), they should be separated with commas.
 Spaces are allowed around the = signs.
 Blank lines are ignored, as are lines starting with #.
 A full listing of the variables that can be set with this file is available here: (url)

-Before reading this file, the pipeline will look for /etc/pmn-pipeline.conf and read that, with the same format; any entries in pgdb-pipeline.txt override entries in /etc/pmn-pipeline.conf.
+Before reading this file, the pipeline will look for /etc/pmn-pipeline.conf and read that, with the same format; any entries in pgdb-pipeline.txt override the corresponding entries in /etc/pmn-pipeline.conf.
 The singularity container contains a version of /etc/pmn-pipeline.conf that correctly sets the locations of all software and data the container contains, so your own config file can be small and only contain options that are specific to the pipeline run you're performing.

 #### pgdb-table.txt
 This file contains info for all the species you want to run using the pipeline.
 It is a tab-delimited table with each row corresponding to one species database you wish to create.
 You may change the name or location of this file by changing the proj-pgdb-table variable in pgdb-pipeline.txt.
-You may also split this table among multiple files if desired; separate the file names with commas in pgdb-pipeline.txt.
-The order matters if you are using presets, as presets must be defined before they are referenced.

-The header row is required and the names here determine which column is which.
+The header row is required and the column names in this row determine which column is which.
 The column names are case-sensitive.
 The order of the columns does not matter, and a column may be omitted entirely if it isn't needed; this is equivalent to leaving all rows blank for that column.
-An omitted column may still inherit values from a preset if the preset is defined in another file that does have that column.

 ##### Presets
 If you have information that is common to all or many of the species you are running, it may be desirable to only have to enter it once,  and to have a single place to edit if changes are needed.
 To address this need, the pgdb table offers a system of presets.
 Any entry whose Database ID column starts with a forward slash / is considered a preset, and can be referenced by subsequent entries by putting its name (including the leading /) in the Presets column for those entries.
 Any blank columns in the entry will then be filled in with the corresponding column from the preset if it has a value.
-Multiple presets can be applied to a single entry; just concatenate their names together, e.g. /phytozome/gff to apply the /phytozome preset and then the /gff preset.
+Multiple presets can be applied to a single entry; just join their names together, e.g. /phytozome/gff to apply the /phytozome preset and then the /gff preset.
 In this case, presets **earlier** in the list take precedence, due to the behavior of presets to only fill in a column if it doesn't already have a value.

-There is a special preset called /default that, if present, applies to all entries, as if they had /default at the end of their Presets list.
+There is a special preset called /default that, if defined in the table file, applies to all entries, as if they had /default at the end of their Presets list.

 Presets must be defined **before** they are referenced (i.e. earlier in the table).
-If using multiple PGDB table files, presets can be referenced accross files, but the table file that defines a preset must come before the ones referencing it in the list of table files specified in pgdb-table.txt.

 Presets may reference other presets via the Presets column.
 The requirement that presets be defined before being referenced still applies, so circular references are impossible.

 ##### Required Columns